AntCouto/PyMIBEL-DAMSimulator/README.md

-#  PySDAC-MarketSim – Simplified MIBEL Day-Ahead Market Simulator
+#  PyMIBELSim-DAM: MIBEL Day-Ahead Market Simplified Simulator

 This repository contains a simplified day-ahead electricity market clearing model for the Iberian Electricity Market (MIBEL), implemented using PyPSA.
 The model simulates hourly day-ahead market clearing based on linear programming and explicit supply and demand bids.